-When you think of becoming involved in business as a graduate, the first idea that comes to mind is joining an existing business at a low level and working your way up to the top.
+When you consider the path to entrepreneurship as a graduate, the first idea that comes to mind is joining an existing company at a low level and working your way up to the top.

-This is certainly a proven method of getting your feet on the ladder and gaining some priceless experience, but it is far from the only way to become involved in business.
+This job search method is undoubtedly a proven way of getting your feet on the ladder and gaining some priceless experience, but it is far from the only way to become involved in the business.

 By its very nature, the business landscape is crammed full of opportunities, from joining an apprenticeship scheme to becoming a skilled freelancer who rents out their skills to companies.

 On top of this, if you feel you are ready to make an impact, you could start your own business, either to pursue a burning passion or to bring your innovative new products to market.